rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-07-28-introducing-Team-Echo.md

 ---
-title: The Echo from Uganda , We are Team Echo
+title: The Echo from Uganda, We are Team Echo
 layout: post
 created_at: Thu July 28 2016
 permalink: blog/introducing-team-echo-2016